willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Don't get too close to a wall or other obstruction when creating a boundary.
 * Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary.
 * Make sure the sensor isn’t blocked and there’s enough light.
-* The space you’re tracing should be larger than 3 square meters.
+* The space you’re tracing should be larger than three square meters.
 * The space should not be too large or too complicated.
 Stick to a simple geometric shape without a lot of twists and turns.
 * Don’t cross back over your own path as you’re tracing.
 * If you get stuck in a corner, start over.